 This means if claims end up being lower than expected in a given year, employers can benefit from those savings on claim costs rather than premiums being profit for an insurance carrier.

 Level-funding is a variation where employers pay a fixed per-employee amount each month, similar to a premium.
 But unlike premiums, the level-funded amount is directly added to an employer’s claims fund.
-Any surpluses remain with the employer rather than an insurance company at the end of the year.

 Why More Employers Are Considering Alternative Funding